Search for $D^{*}(2007)^0\to\mu^+\mu^-$ in $B^-\to\pi^-\mu^+\mu^-$ decays: Candidate selection

 The requirements on the BDT output and the particle identification of the charged pion are optimised simultaneously to obtain the best signal sensitivity.
 The optimisation is based on pseudoexperiments.
 Ensembles of pseudoexperiments are generated in a grid of points corresponding to different selection requirements.
 The generation includes only the expected background components: nonresonant \decay{\Bm}{\pim \mumu} decays; \decay{\Bm}{\Km \mumu} decays, where the \Km is mistakenly identified as a \pim; and combinatorial background.
 No \decay{\Bm}{\Dstarz(\mumu)\,\pim} signal is included as this component is not expected to be significant.
 The distributions of the nonresonant backgrounds are modelled using simulation, whilst those of the combinatorial background are modelled using sideband data.
 The sideband excludes \B~candidates inside a signal region of $\pm 3$ times the expected dimuon invariant-mass signal resolution, centred at the known $\Dstarz$ mass~\cite{PDG2022}.
 The expected yields for all background components are determined at each grid point by fitting a background-only model to the sideband and interpolating the results.
 Each pseudoexperiment is fitted in the same way as data (see Sec.~\ref{sec:fit}).

 The minimised figure of merit is defined as the expected uncertainty on the signal yield divided by the signal efficiency, as this is proportional to the expected upper limit in the absence of signal.
 The expected uncertainty on the signal yield is the width of the distribution of residuals in the ensemble.
 Alternative figures of merit are found to give similar working points.
 With the optimal requirements, the classifier has a combinatorial background rejection power of $99.3\%$, whilst retaining $84.1\%$ of \decay{\Bm}{\Dstarz(\mumu)\,\pim} decays.
-Each selected event contains only a single candidate.
+The particle identification requirements have a signal efficiency of about $86\%$, with a charged kaon misidentification rate of about $3\%$.
+Each selected event contains only a single \B~candidate.
 As the classifier separates \B~decay signal from combinatorial background, high-purity samples of \decay{\Bm}{\jpsi(\mumu)\,\Km} decays are obtained using the same classifier requirements, when requiring a positively identified kaon.

 Backgrounds from partially reconstructed decays such as \mbox{\decay{\Bzb}{\rhoz(\pip\pim)\,\mumu}} and \decay{\Bsb}{f_0(\pip\pim)\,\mumu} for the signal mode and \decay{\Bzb}{\jpsi(\mumu)\,\Kstarzb(\Km\pip)} for the normalisation mode have a reconstructed \B-candidate invariant mass that lies more than $100\mevcc$ below the known \Bm~mass~\cite{PDG2022}.
 Consequently, these background components lie outside of the fit range used in the analysis.
 No significant contributions from other partially reconstructed backgrounds are expected within the dimuon invariant-mass fit ranges for the signal and normalisation modes.
 This is true for decays with a missing photon, such as \mbox{$\decay{\Bm} {\eta^{(\prime)}(\mumu\gamma)\,\pim}$}, or with one or more missing neutrinos, such as \mbox{\decay{\Bm}{\Dz(h^{-}\mup\neum)\,\mun\neumb}}.
 Contributions from hadronic backgrounds such as \mbox{\decay{\Bm}{\pim\pip\pim}} decays, where two pions are mistakenly identified as muons are also estimated using simulation~\cite{LHCb-PAPER-2019-017} and are found to be negligible.